Gifts for all Seasons

-The gifts that we can harness and put to great use when we’re writing about our business or putting together our covering letter or CV.
-The gifts that leap that electric distance between people and connect you to others who identify with your vision, empathise with your story and understand where you’re coming from.
+The gifts we can harness and put to great use when we’re writing about our business, putting together our LI profile or crafting a covering letter.
+The gifts that leap the electric distance between people.
+Those that connect us to others who identify with our vision and understand where we’re coming from.

-These are the gifts that lie, often quietly tucked away, behind your “why” – the purpose, cause, or belief that inspires you to do what you do, be who you are (Simon Sinek “Start with Why”).
+These are the gifts that lie quietly tucked away and are the real driving forces behind our “why” – the purpose, cause, or belief that inspires us to do what we do, be who we are (Simon Sinek “Start with Why”).

-From his earliest days, I always found my eldest son the most fascinating company – he seemed wise, older than his years and I couldn’t wait for him to start school, looking forward to seeing how he’d flourish and learn.
+From his earliest days, I found my eldest son the most fascinating company – he was endlessly curious, wise beyond his years and I couldn’t wait for him to start school, looking forward to seeing him flourish and learn.

-And then, following one musical assembly where his class was encouraged to try out the saxophone, we discovered that he had a thing for music.
+And then, following one assembly where his class was encouraged to try out wind instruments, we discovered that he had an aptitude for music.
 From that point on things got better.
-He’d found an outlet for all that inventiveness and energy.
-As one of his teachers put it, “that headstrong (she was being polite) side to him is what comes with, and is the other, and very necessary, side to his gift.”
+He’d found an outlet for all that energy.
+As one of his teachers put it, “that headstrong side to him is what comes with, and is the other, and very necessary, side to his gift.”